 Agricultural-related Exemptions to Pennsylvania’s Inheritance Tax

 Commonly referred to as a death tax, an inheritance tax is a tax that is imposed on individuals who receive property upon another’s death (the decedent).
 Pennsylvania is one of only six states to impose such a tax.
 Nonetheless, state law provides approximately 19 exemptions to the tax—3 of which are particularly relevant for the agricultural community.
-Specifically, property transfers involving the business of agriculture, family-owned business interests, and agricultural commodities and certain rural and conservation lands are exempt from the tax.
-While related, each of these exemptions has differing, specific criteria that must be met for the exemption to apply.
+Specifically, property transfers involving the business of agriculture, qualified family-owned business interests, and agricultural commodities and certain rural and conservation lands are exempt from the tax.
+To be timely filed, an inheritance tax return claiming one of the exemptions discussed below must be filed within 21 months of the decedent’s death or 27 months if a 6-month extension was granted.
+However, while related, each of these exemptions has differing, specific criteria that must be met for the exemption to apply.

 Business of Agriculture Exemption